maxecoulter/BaRT-2/README.md

     -i                       splice junction table
     -bed                     merged transcriptome .bed file without N containing transcripts (Optional) -bedn                    merged transcriptome .bed file
     -sr                      Short read input (Optional).
 Splice junction output from STAR mapping of short reads.
-Currently only works with Barke genome
     -g                       Genome reference
     -pA                      poly(A) information collated from tama collapse -s                       single exon input
     -o                       output prefix
-    --shortread_split        In BaRTv2, short reads were aligned to a genome with split chromosomes (the long reads were aligned to whole chromosomes.
-If this is       not the case include this option with <False>.
+    --shortread_split        Whether short reads for splcie junctions were aligned to a split genome.
 This is optional, but is True by default (will assume reads were aligned to split genome).
+Otherwise include as False.
     --hamming                For template switching,threshold hamming distance below which sj considered RT switching.
 FOr example 2 means a difference of 2 bases in 8 (default = 1)
     --polyA                  Threshold for percentage of As at 3' end of gene, above which read is removed (default = 80) --st_window              Size of the window for removing unsupported 5' ends (+/- n), (default = 20)